neilmangan/LIGO-site-policies/TermsOfService.md

 To the extent this agreement is not enforceable by applicable law, you grant LIGO the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

 ### D. Copyright Infringement
-If you believe that content on our website violates your copyright, please contact.
+If you believe that content on our website violates your copyright, please contact us.
 If you are a copyright owner and you believe that content published by LIGO or contained in the Website or Services violates your rights, please contact us by emailing contact@ligolang.org.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

 ### E. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*